fadams/docker-playpen/microcontainers/README.md

 ````
 docker images
 ````
-You might be surprised to note that the image is **663MB**
+You might be surprised to note that the image is **663MB**.

-and your microservice just might be not quite as "micro" as you were expecting!
+and your microservice *just might* not be  quite as "micro" as you were expecting!

 ![toobig](toobig.jpg)